 4. Make do with multifunctional storage

-Start planning your box room by considering storage,' says Bunny Pocock, Turner Pocock.
+Start planning your box room by considering small bedroom storage ideas,' says Bunny Pocock of Turner Pocock.
 'Go beyond joinery – a chest of drawers can act as a bedside table; a divan can hold hidden storage and an end-of-bed blanket box can double up as a laundry bin.'

 5. Turn your box room into an office

-Give the space an element of creativity and fun with a statement wallpaper.
+Give home office ideas an element of creativity and fun with a statement wallpaper.
 It will make the perfect backdrop for all those Zoom calls.

 6. Invest is the best lighting you can afford

-If your lighting budget runs allows, add small reading lights to you headboard.
-They are great for nighttime reading, especially if you share your room with a partner as they provide discreet, non-intrusive lighting.
-They also negate the need for a space-stealing bedside table.
+If your lighting budget allows, add small reading lights to you headboard.
+This lighting idea for the bedroom is great for nighttime reading as it provides discreet, non-intrusive lighting and negates the need for a space-stealing bedside table.